theWiz10/Incomes-and-Expenses-tracker-in-C/README.md

 # Incomes-and-Expenses-tracker-in-C

-Final project for my uni course.
 When the program is ran, the total income, total expense and available balance can be seen on the upper right side, it has 5 functionalities:
-1.INSERT INCOME
+1. INSERT INCOME
-2.INSERT EXPENSE
+2. INSERT EXPENSE
-3.VIEW INCOME RECORD
+3. VIEW INCOME RECORD
-4.VIEW EXPENSE RECORD
+4. VIEW EXPENSE RECORD
-5.EXIT
+5. EXIT

-Any option can be choosen unlimited number of times, until the user chooses to exit.
+Any option can be chosen an unlimited number of times until the user chooses to exit.

 ## When entering the data, the user should follow these rules:
 If one of the first two options is chosen, the user should enter three things, and press